gracekim247/My-Resume/README.md

-# Resume
+# Technical Documentation of My Resume
-A technical documentation page showcasing my resume.
+A project from the freeCodeCamp Responsive Web Design Certification course.